If you have a general question about Joy for Languages and our La Jolie Ronde language programme, you can find our general FAQs page by clicking here.

 What other safeguarding steps are you taking?

 You may have heard stories of where other people’s Zoom meetings have been ‘Zoom-bombed’ (unauthorised attendees).
 In these cases, the meeting organiser and attendees have usually not totally followed the recognised security/safeguarding protocols that are available.
-For our online classes, we are following the published standards set by many leading academic institutions, including:
+For our on-screen classes, we are following the published standards set by many leading academic institutions, including:

 - all meetings are password controlled